Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Almost Purely Imaginary Eigenvalues and Metastable Quantum Synchronization

 Before continuing to the examples, we pause to discuss the relationship between quantum synchronization in our sense and classical synchronization.
 Although there is no well-defined classical limit for the quantum systems and the microscopic observables we study, certain analogies can be drawn.

 Firstly, classical synchronization, by definition, requires stable limit cycles \cite{synchbook}.
 More specifically, suppose that a finite perturbation in the neighborhood of a limit cycle $\ave{O(t)}$ leads to a new trajectory $\ave{\tilde{O}(t)}$.
 The limit cycle is exponentially stable if there exists a finite $a>0$ such that $|\ave{\tilde{O}(t)} - \ave{O(t)}| \lesssim e^{-a t}$.
 In our case, provided the conditions of Th.
-2 hold, any perturbation of the state $\rho(t)+\delta \rho$ that does not change the value of the strong dynamical symmetry, i.e. $\Tr(\delta \rho A)=0$ renders the limit cycle of $\ave{O(t)}$ exponentially stable.
+2 hold, any perturbation of the state $\rho(t)+\delta \rho$ that does not change the value of the strong dynamical symmetry, i.e. $\Tr(\delta \rho A)=0$ renders the limit cycle of $\ave{O(t)}$ exponentially stable provided that the Jordan normal form is trivial.
+Otherwise, it is stable.
 This follows directly by linearity from Eqs.\eqref{eigensystem}, \eqref{formalsolution} and Th.
 2. We have previously used this fact implicitly to guarantee synchronization for generic initial conditions.
 Perturbations for which $\Tr(\delta \rho A)\neq 0$ generically change the amplitude of the limit cycle due to the finite-dimensionality of the Hilbert space and linearity.
-This is an unavoidable implication of our results and constitutes an important fundamental difference between linear time evolution of a quantum observable $O$ and the time evolution of a classical observable.
+This is an unavoidable implication of our results and constitutes an important fundamental difference between the linear time evolution of a quantum observable $O$ and the time evolution of a classical observable.

 Secondly, stability to noise for classical synchronization follows directly from exponential stability - noise may be understood as a random series of perturbations.
 Quantum mechanically, the influence of fully generic noise is fundamentally different as it induces decoherence and relaxation to stationarity.
 We have shown in Th.
-3 that quantum synchronization is stable to arbitrary noise/dissipation at least to the second order in perturbation strength.
+3 that quantum synchronization is stable to arbitrary noise/dissipation at least to the second-order in perturbation strength.
 Moreover, as we have shown, in the quantum case symmetry-selective (not arbitrary) noise is \emph{fundamentally necessary} to induce synchronization.